Share this page

 Learn X in Y minutes

-Where X=sorbet
+Where X=Sorbet

 Sorbet is a type checker for Ruby.
 It adds syntax for method signatures that enable both static and runtime type checking.